 Recent storms caused extensive damage at Arroyo Hondo Preserve, including flooding, landslides, and impacts to trails, roads, parking areas, and infrastructure.
-While the preserve is resilient, the effects of this storm are significant.
+Affected areas include trail corridors, creek crossings, parking areas, the main water tank, and areas near the barn.

 How You Can Help